The tautological rings of the moduli spaces of stable maps: Stable Maps to flags

 In the above diagram, we start with the flat algebraic family $\tilde \pi$ whose fibers are irreducible genus $0$ curves (which are not canonically identified to $\p^1$ because we factored out the $SL_2$-action).
 The classifying map to the moduli stack is denoted by $\epsilon$.
 In the same diagram, $\mathcal C$ is the universal curve, and $p:\mathcal M_{0,0}(X, d)\to M_{0,0}(X, d)$ is the natural morphism to the coarse moduli scheme.

-We know that $p$ and $p\epsilon$ induce isomorphisms in rational cohomology \cite {Be}, \cite {EG}, hence the same is true about $\epsilon$.
-It suffices to show that any class of lowest Hodge weight on the smooth space $\mor\times_{SL_2} W$ is the pullback from $\mathcal M_{0,0} (X, d)$ of restrictions of the tautological classes of definition $1$.
+We know that $p$ induces isomorphisms in rational cohomology \cite {Be}.
+As noted in Section \ref{s1111}, the same is true about $p\epsilon$ in each fixed degree, provided $W$ is the appropriate truncation of the infinite dimensional model.
+Thus the conclusion also holds for $\epsilon$.
+It suffices to show that any class of lowest Hodge weight on the smooth space $\mor\times_{SL_2} W$ is the pullback from $\mathcal M_{0,0} (X, d)$ of restrictions of the tautological classes of Definition $1$.